Expert Project Management and Security Operations Services

 Successful C2 implementations align technology with operating concepts, decision authority, and organizational culture.
 Human factors such as training, experience, and leadership behavior ultimately determine whether systems perform as intended under pressure.

-Future Trends in Command and Control and Public Safety
+Discuss about Command and Control (C2) and Public Safety Systems

 Examples of Underlying Technologies